 In terms of compatibility, the Define 7 XL has you covered for pretty much every hardware offering available right now.
 You have room for huge SSI-EEB motherboards, a GPU up to 549mm in length (in open layout), 185mm of clearance for the cooler, and a shed load of fans – 11 in total.
 Just remember, the cooling of this case with the door closed and the sound dampening roof panel in place is really quite poor.
 If you are planning to use enthusiast-grade components, you will have to alter the configuration of the case – so just keep that in mind.

 Behind the back panel is where most of the design features come into play.
-Remove the panel in the same manner as the front panel, using the pop mechanism found the back of the case.
+Remove the panel in the same manner as the front panel, using the pop mechanism found in the back of the case.
 Once removed, you have access to a plethora of storage options and cable management routes.
 The PSU shroud can accommodate a PSU with a max length of 250mm with the two hard drive cages installed.

-The PSU and hard drive cages at the bottom are covered by a shroud which doubles up to stop the cables from coming into contact with the back panel.
+The PSU and hard drive cages at the bottom are covered by a shroud that doubles up to stop the cables from coming into contact with the back panel.
 Seeing as though the back panel doesn’t have a true locking mechanism, this feels like a well thought out design feature.
 The shroud can easily be removed to access the cages and PSU by simply pulling it towards you.

 Numerous hard drive mounts can be found behind the motherboard and on the left-hand side of the back panel, along with cable management tie holds and Fractals signature straps in the middle.

-Towards the top of the case, above the motherboard, Fractal have installed a super-thin fan controller that supports up to 9 fans – 6 x 3 pin and 3 x 4 pin.
+Towards the top of the case, above the motherboard, Fractal has installed a super-thin fan controller that supports up to 9 fans – 6 x 3 pin and 3 x 4 pin.
 Having the hub near the top of the case towards the back should alleviate some cable management issues, especially when you consider the radiator and fans are usually situated at the top anyway.

 So, we’ve had a brief look at the exterior and interior of this case, now it’s time to outline some of the stand-out features the Define 7 XL comes equipped with.
 Like we mentioned earlier, Fractal Design are the masters when it comes to creating useful features, so choosing some of the best should be no problem whatsoever.